Last Updated on

-Every culture has its own mythology – a set of stories that involve heroic characters, mythical beasts, gods, advanced technology and fantastic locations.
-While their validity is questionable, their existence shows the incredible fascination we, as humans, have for these stories.
+Every culture has its own mythology – a set of stories that involve heroic characters, mythical beasts, gods, advanced technology, and fantastic locations.
+While their validity is questionable, their existence shows the incredible fascination that we, as humans, have for these stories.
 Indian mythology contains a vast and ancient array of tales, which are stimulating, entertaining, and have a moral lesson behind them.

 Best Mythological Stories for Your Children to Read

-Introducing your children to mythology will help them learn about their culture, faith, language and ethical beliefs.
-You can also create some fond memories with your children by narrating these stories to them, which will not only develop their imaginative skills but also linguistic abilities and good values.
+Introducing your children to mythology will help them learn about their culture, faith, language, and ethical beliefs.
+You can also create some fond memories with your children by narrating these stories to them, which will not only develop their imaginative skills, but also linguistic abilities and good values.
 Here is a list of ten Hindu mythological stories for kids that detail the trials and tribulations of 10 different mythological characters and the lessons that can be learnt from them.

 1. The Dedication of Ekalavya

 Ekalavya was a young boy living with his tribe, deep in the forest.
 His aim in life was to become the finest archer the world had ever seen.
 However, when he asked to become Drona’s student, he was refused, due to the low status of his birth.
 Despite this, Ekalavya created a statue of Drona and practised archery before it, until he became incredibly skilled.
 However, when Drona encountered him and learned of his accomplishments, he was afraid that a tribal boy would surpass his best student, Arjuna.
 He demanded that Ekalavya sacrifice his own right thumb as payment for learning under his name.
 Without questioning Drona, Ekalavya immediately cut off his right thumb and gave it to him, and was, therefore, unable to become the best archer in the world.